eriksf/ollama_test/README.md

 1. From a login node, edit the `ollama.slurm` file to add queue, allocation (if needed), and adjust run time.

-2. Rename the file `.env.sample` to `.env` and add the API KEY (For local ollama, it's usually "ollama")
+2. Rename the file `.env.sample` to `.env` and add the API KEY (for local ollama, it's usually "ollama")

 3. Submit the job.